FREQUENTLY ASKED QUESTIONS (FAQ)

 There are 175 lawyers in our Montreal, Quebec City and Ottawa offices.

-41% of our lawyers have a practise in business law, 34% in litigation and 23% in administrative and labour law.
+41% of our lawyers have a practice in business law, 34% in litigation and 23% in administrative and labour law.

-This may vary according to the lawyer's area and number of years of practice, but we aim for an average of 1,800 billable hours per year.
+This may vary according to the lawyer's area and number of years of practice, but we aim for an average of 1,600 billable hours and 200 non-billable hours per year.

 We look for students who are enthusiastic, innovative, have an aptitude for business development and customer service and are prepared to invest themselves in the firm.
-It goes without saying that we also require an exemplary academic record.
+It goes without saying that we also require an exemplary academic record and bilingualism.
 In addition, our articling students must be compatible with the firm’s culture and values.

 You are required to submit your resume, a cover letter, and a university transcript.

-Although we would like to offer employment to 100% of our students, the rate is generally about 70%.
-This percentage may also vary where students go on with further studies or change career paths.
-Current economic conditions may also be a factor.
+Although we would like to offer employment to 100% of our articling students, the rate is generally about 75%.
+This percentage may also vary on account of certain articling students wishing to pursue further studies or to change career paths.
+Economic conditions may also be a factor.

 You are guided and supervised by one articling supervisor and one coach/lawyer at every stage of your article.
 There are three rotations in our three broad practice groups: business law, administrative and labour law, and litigation.